json-everything/json-everything-blog/_posts/2024/2024-02-01-native-aot.md

 Then we added `<IsAotCompatible>` properties to all of the library project files, which gave us our first round of AOT warnings to address.

-We went through over 20 PRs between the two of us, incrementally updating toward a final state.
-There was a lot of experimentation and discussion over patterns, and I learned a lot about the AOT APIs as well as finding some solutions to a few shortcomings.
+We went through almost 40 PRs between Jevan and me, incrementally updating toward a final state.
+There was a lot of experimentation and discussion over patterns, and I learned a lot about the AOT APIs as well as finding some solutions to a few pitfalls.

-> Of course we exposed our solutions.
-Json.More.Net received a few new types!
-{: .prompt-info}

 It wasn't all adding code, though.
 Some of the functionality, like the `JsonNode.Copy()` extension method wasn't needed anymore because the updated _System.Text.Json_ provides a `.DeepClone()` that does the same job.